The $3.2 trillion 'cancer cell' that could kill US economy

 The first, and by far the biggest, is the country’s aging population.
 There are 80 million Baby Boomers who are retiring at a rate of about 10,000 per day and that’s putting “enormous stress on the social service functions of government,” Moore says, adding that the other factor is the “gigantic increase in the dependency of government.”

-One example is the surge in food stamps in the wake of the 2008 financial crisis.
+"The thing about SNAP is that it does exactly what it's supposed to do, which is reduce food insecurity," Elaine Waxman, senior fellow at The Urban Institute, told FOX Business.

+She added that the SNAP, or the Supplimental Nutrition Assistance Progam, also acts as an economic stimulus by putting those resoucres back into the community in a timely way by helping pay the salaries of cashiers, stockers, growers and farmers.

 The Trump administration has run into resistance as it has attempted to scale down the program, which is currently providing benefits to more than 21 million Americans, according to the private policy analysis firm Mathematica.

 An August letter from 70 mayors of U.S. cities urged President Trump to abandon his plan to cut down on the number of Americans receiving food stamps, saying the plan would "harm our economy."
 The president's plan to close a "loophole" would save the government $2.5 billion.